akrishna0/akrishna0/README.md

 - 🔭 I’m currently working on DSA,React.js, Node.js and Express.js
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning How to manage the day
 - 👯 I’m looking to collaborate on any opensource project
 - 💬 Ask me about anything <a href="https://www.linkedin.com/in/grep-akash/">here</a>